blablalf/lens_front_challenge/README.md

     // eslint-disable-next-line react-hooks/exhaustive-deps
 }, [username]);
 ```
+I think this causes a bug that sometimes makes the filter publication change fail on explore publication page

 - There are a recurrent error occurring with multiple element without keys inside <InfiniteScroll> tag.
 Well, I searched and didn't find this element so I will fix this later